MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 ## Before you start

 - VMM supports the following virtual fibre channel deployments:
   - Single storage array connected to a single fabric (comprised of single or multiple switches) connected to a single virtual SAN (vSAN).
-A vSAN is a named group of physical fibre channel Host Bus Adapter (HBA) ports on a host computer that a VMs connects to in order to access fibre channel storage devices.
+A vSAN is a named group of physical fibre channel Host Bus Adapter (HBA) ports on a host computer that VMs connect to access fibre channel storage devices.
   - Single storage array connected to multiple fabrics (comprised of single or multiple switches per fabric) that are connected to a single vSAN.
   - Multiple storage arrays connected to a single fabric (comprised of single or multiple switches) that is connected to a single vSAN.
   - Multiple storage arrays connected to multiple fabrics (comprised of single or multiple switches per fabric) that are connected to multiple vSANs.
 This configuration provides dual-redundant paths to storage arrays.